The Awful Truth

 The Awful Truth is a 1937 American screwball comedy film directed by Leo McCarey, and starring Irene Dunne and Cary Grant.
 Based on the 1922 play The Awful Truth by Arthur Richman, the film recounts a distrustful rich couple who begin divorce proceedings, only to interfere with one another's romances.

 This was McCarey's first film for Columbia Pictures, with the dialogue and comic elements largely improvised by the director and actors.
 Irene Dunne's costumes were designed by Robert Kalloch.
 Although Grant tried to leave the production due to McCarey's directorial style, The Awful Truth saw his emergence as an A-list star and proponent of on-the-set improvisation.

 The film was a huge box office success and was nominated for six Academy Awards, including Best Picture, Best Actress (Dunne), and Best Supporting Actor (Ralph Bellamy), winning for Best Director (McCarey).
-The film was selected in 1996 for preservation in the Library of Congress' National Film Registry, having being deemed "culturally, historically, or aesthetically significant".
+The film was selected in 1996 for preservation in the Library of Congress' National Film Registry, having been deemed "culturally, historically, or aesthetically significant".
 The Awful Truth was the first of three films co-starring Grant and Dunne, followed by My Favorite Wife (1940) and Penny Serenade (1941).

 Plot

 Jerry Warriner tells his wife he is going on vacation to Florida but instead disappears for two weeks without telling anyone where he is really going.
 He returns home, with a sunlamp tan, to find that his wife, Lucy, spent the night in the company of her handsome voice teacher, Armand Duvalle.
 Lucy claims his car broke down unexpectedly, but Jerry refuses to believe Lucy's assurances that nothing untrustworthy happened.
-Upon seeing the oranges in the basket Jerry brought home from Florida stamped “California”, however, Lucy discovers that Jerry did not actually go to Florida.
+Upon seeing the oranges in the basket Jerry brought home from Florida stamped “California” Lucy discovers that Jerry did not go to Florida.
 Their mutual suspicion results in divorce proceedings, with custody of their dog, “Mr. Smith,” in dispute.
 When the judge pronounces that he will grant custody to whomever Mr. Smith responds to when called, Lucy wins custody with concealed dog toy in her hand.
 The judge grants Jerry visiting rights to the dog and orders the divorce finalized in 90 days.

 Lucy moves into an apartment with her Aunt Patsy.
 Her neighbor is amiable but rustic Oklahoma oilman Dan Leeson, whose mother does not approve of Lucy.
 On a visitation to Mr. Smith, Jerry subtly ridicules Dan in front of Lucy, which causes Lucy defiantly to cling closely to Dan.
 Jerry begins dating sweet-natured but simple singer Dixie Belle Lee, unaware that she performs a vulgar act at a local nightclub where a wind machine blows her skirt up.
 When Lucy and Dan turn up at the nightclub and see the act, Jerry is embarrassed, and Lucy makes witticisms as payback for Jerry's ridicule of Dan.